Blotch3D/Blotch3D/readme.md

 project and add a reference to the Blotch3D project or the Blotch3D NuGet package.

-To add MonoGame + Blotch3D to an existing Windows Core 3.x project, add a reference to Blotch3D.
+To add Blotch3D to an existing Windows Core 3.x project, add a reference to Blotch3D.

-To add MonoGame + Blotch3D to an existing .NET Framework project, add a reference to Blotch3D and (to avoid a weird startup bug where it won't load SDL2.dll) also add the NuGet package 'MonoGame.Framework.DesktopGL' via the solution's NuGet screen.
-(You have to add it from the solution's NuGet screen because that package isn't available in a .NET Framework project's NuGet screen, even though it is compatible with it).
+To add Blotch3D to an existing .NET Framework project, add a reference to Blotch3D and (to avoid a weird startup bug where it won't load SDL2.dll) also add the NuGet package 'MonoGame.Framework.DesktopGL' via the solution's NuGet screen.
+(You have to add it from the solution's NuGet screen because that package isn't visible in a .NET Framework project's NuGet screen, even though it is compatible with it).

 To create a project for another platform besides Microsoft Windows: